top of page

 Personal Story: Finding Calm Amidst Chaos

 A woman named Sarah, a project manager in her late 40s, shared how slowing down transformed her life.
 She used to push through long workdays and late nights, ignoring signs of burnout.
-Her stress levels soared, and she struggled with mood swings linked to menopause.
+Her stress levels soared, and she struggled with mood swings linked to perimenopause.

 One day, Sarah decided to take a break from her routine.
 She started with small changes: taking five-minute breaks to focus on her breath, walking outside during lunch, and setting boundaries around work emails after hours.
 Over the weeks, she noticed that her mind felt clearer, and her mood had stabilized.
 Slowing down helped her reconnect with what mattered most and improved her mental health.